allancalix/kratos-ui/README.md

 A SPA (single page application) implementation of the browser-based flows for [Kratos.](https://github.com/ory/kratos) Currently, the UI implements the login, logout, registration, and recovery flows.

-## Overview

-This UI uses the browser flows to implement secure authentication flows.
-Browser flows require an initial backend request that results in a redirect to the requesting url with an authentication session token attached.
-The redirect may result in a slight flicker, although running locally it's often too fast to notice.

-Recently Kratos added support for [ajax flows](https://github.com/ory/kratos/pull/1367) that don't require full page reloads that work poorly with SPAs.
+Rather than using redirects, this implementation leverages Kratos AJAX support to initialize flows.

 ## Tour